 In the case of an annuity providing income payments, guarantees payment upon such death of an amount payable on death in addition to the continuation of any guaranteed income payments.

-The term “mi minimum income benefit” (GMIB) means an option under which the contractholder has the right to apply a specified minimum amount that could be greater than the amount that would otherwise be available in the absence of such benefit to provide periodic income using a specified purchase basis.
+The term “Guaranteed Minimum Income Benefit” (GMIB) means an option under which the contractholder has the right to apply a specified minimum amount that could be greater than the amount that would otherwise be available in the absence of such benefit to provide periodic income using a specified purchase basis.

-The term “Index Credit” means any interest credit, multiplier, factor, bonus, charge reduction, or other enhancement to contract values that is linked to an index or indices.
-Amounts credited to the contract resulting from a floor on an index account are included.

-The term “Index Credit Hedge Margin” means a margin capturing the risk of inefficiencies in the company’s hedging program supporting index credits.
-This includes basis risk, persistency risk, and the risk associated with modeling decisions and simplifications.
-It also includes any uncertainty of costs associated with managing the hedging program and changes due to investment and management decisions

-The term “Index Crediting Strategies” means strategies defined in a contract to determine index credits for a contract.
-For example, this may refer to underlying index, index parameters, date, timing, performance triggers, and other elements of the crediting method.

 The term “Index-Linked Variable Annuity” (ILVA) means an annuity contract with an account value where the contract holder has the option for a portion or all of the account value to grow at a rate linked to an external index, in addition to downside risk exposure that may not guarantee full principal repayment.
 These contracts may include a cap on upside returns, and may also include a floor on downside returns which may be below zero percent.